-If you picture a perfect Christmas, for many, that conjures up scenes full of fluffy white snow.
+If you picture a perfect winter scene, for many, that conjures up scenes full of fluffy white snow.
 Few places in the world are able to deliver on this vision quite like the north of Japan.
 Its unique geographical location sees cold Siberian air gather moisture from being pushed over the warm Sea of Japan before being ‘dumped’ on the country’s west coast and mountain ranges.

 While great for those visiting this well-developed ski resort, the traffic congestion it causes isn't just a nuisance for the people of Hokkaido prefecture’s Furano City, whose annual snowfall has averaged more than 550cm over the past five years – New York City averages just under 100cm per year1 and London less than 50cm2.
 It’s also a problem for the city's economy, in terms of productivity and cost.